VesnaSUG/FOAM-Recipes/foam-tutorial.md

 <tr>
 <td width=20% align="left">excludes</td>
 <td width=80% align="left">By default the FOAM build will recurse sub-directories, unless they are included in excludes.
 The directories listed
-are standard directories that we want to FOAM build to ignore.</td>
+are standard directories that we want to FOAM build to ignore.
+The <b>*</b> turns off all defaults.
+The build will only include projects listed in the projects below.</td>
 </tr>
 <tr>
 <td width=20% align="left">projects</td>